Sarez Lake

 Lake Sarez Formation

 The Sarez lake was formed due to an earthquake that was estimated at 7,0 on the Richter Scale and occurred about midnight, 5–6 February 1911.
 The following landslide of 2,2 million cubic meters, formed a huge natural barrier known as the Usoi Dam.
-There was a village called Usoy that was completely buried under the debris and the rocks, even together with its inhabitants.
+There was a village called Usoi that was completely buried under the debris and the rocks, even together with its inhabitants.
 The earthquake also caused the destruction of another 50 houses in four other villages in the region.
 The newly formed obstruction is still the highest natural dam in the world (567 m, volume 2,2 km3).
 During the time of the event, it took a long time for the news to travel to the public due to the extremely isolated location and bad connections.
 It took up to six weeks before word reached the Russian posts at Murghab and Khorog.

-Should another strong earthquake happen or as the locals say: sleeping dragon wake up, the Usoi dam could be destroyed or a partially collapsed body of soil and rock with a mass of roughly 3 cubic kilometers might fall into the lake on its right bank.
+Should another strong earthquake happen or as the locals say: sleeping dragon might wake up and the Usoi dam could be destroyed or a partially collapsed body of soil and rock with a mass of roughly 3 cubic kilometers might fall into the lake on its right bank.
 The displacement could generate a wave large enough to wash away Usoi dam and release a wall of water that could flood about 6 million people living downstream along the Bartang, Pyanj and Amu-Darya rivers in Afghanistan, UzbekistanTurkmenistan, as well as of course in Tajikistan.
 Experts warn that it would be the largest flood ever witnessed by human eyes.

 Sarez Lake Characteristics